 We have two quite different ways of enjoying film in the Coronation Hall.

-We hope the Hall will be able to host film nights this autumn but we are currently giving careful thought to ways of arranging this whilst keeping us all Covid-19 safe, and ensuring we comply with relevant regulations and guidelines for cinema.
+We hope the Hall will be able to host film nights in 2021, but we are currently giving careful thought to ways of arranging this whilst keeping us all Covid-19 safe, and ensuring we comply with relevant regulations and guidelines for cinema.
 More news to follow.

 Flix in the Sticks